Cipher66hz/4Down/README.md

 To install them you can use the following (depending on your distro)

-        Arch/Derivatives : paru -S threaddownloader curl wget Debian/many family members : sudo apt install
+        Arch/Derivatives : sudo pacman -S curl wget Debian/many family members : sudo apt install curl wget Fedora : sudo rpm install curl wget

-        There may be support for other distros over time but for now its just gonna be those two.
+These are usually preinstalled or you have them installed from another package, but just incase, its up there ^^^ !

 /// Operation :